 You can call the CSB at (314) 622-4800, email csb@stlouis-mo.gov, visit the CSB website, or tweet at @stlcsb to report an issue or request a service.

-The vast majority of issues with city services can be handled by the CSB, and when they can’t help you directly they will help you find the right department to ask.
+The CSB can handle the vast majority of issues with city services, and when they can’t help you directly, they will help you find the right department to ask.
 When in doubt, start with the Citizens’ Service Bureau.

 Find in-depth information and instructions on filing a request in our guide to the Citizens’ Service Bureau.